TL;DR

 2. Personalized Plans for Individual Reps

-A one-size-fits-all compensation model no longer works, especially in hybrid sales environments.
+A one-size-fits-all model falls short in hybrid sales environments.

 We're seeing a shift toward personalized sales compensation, where plans are:

-This level of flexibility improves performance and boosts retention and engagement, particularly for top reps who want more control over how they earn.
+This flexibility improves performance and boosts retention, especially for top reps who want control over how they earn.

 ICONIQ's 2023 Sales Compensation report emphasizes that high-performing companies increasingly align comp plans to rep preferences and productivity style, especially in remote-first teams.